athena-metis/limesuite-fedora-build/README.md

 # Limesuite (LimeSDR) build script for Fedora
 This has only be tested in a non-fresh copy of Fedora 28 so your mileage may vary (there may be additional dependencies that need installing, or slightly different package names).

-Most of the build instructions were sources from https://discourse.myriadrf.org/t/building-limesuite-on-centos-7/1406
+Most of the build instructions were sourced from:- https://discourse.myriadrf.org/t/building-limesuite-on-centos-7/1406

 With some changes to cater for Fedora rather than CentOS